 Jennifer Drake is President of the Board of Emerge.
-She attended the University of Idaho and the University of St Andrews in Scotland, receiving her BS in Public Communication in 2003.
-After working in Los Angeles and Washington DC, she returned to Idaho to work as Media Director for Pita Pit USA.
-She is currently raising three children with her husband Benjamin.
-In her spare time, she is an artist and Chairwoman of the Arts Commission for the City of Coeur d’Alene.
+She grew up in Coeur d’Alene and attended the University of Idaho and the University of St Andrews in Scotland.
+After living and working in Los Angeles and Washington DC, she returned to Idaho to work as Media Director for Pita Pit USA.
+She is also the Chairman of the Coeur d’Alene Arts Commission and the owner of The Crown & Thistle, a traditional British-style pub in the heart of downtown Coeur d’Alene.
+Jennifer is currently raising three children with her husband Benjamin.
+In her spare time, she is an artist and remains active in the community.

 (Bottom Row, Left to Right)

 Travis Derrick joined the Emerge Board in 2019 to serve as Treasurer.
 Originally from Dallas, Travis has lived in the PNW for most of his life.
 As a Senior Program Manager for a major wireless carrier, Travis works on business cases and implementation plans that deliver new programming within digital and virtual sales categories.
 Since joining Emerge, Travis has been focused on aligning financial reporting to the objectives of the Emerge board, along with partnering with the board to deliver on grant proposals that are critical to achieving the funding that Emerge requires to operate.
 Travis holds a Bachelor of Science in Business Management, and in his creative spare time enjoys tinkering with his garage full of custom motorcycle projects and vintage vehicles.